 Despite this, the beach remains sandy and golden and the fishing community is still active.

 You can still stroll along quiet cobbled streets and see traditional cottages and quaint local touches.

 Aside from relaxing on the beach and tucking into the catch of the day, the fact that Salema beach and village is ensconced within the Southwest Alentejo and Vicentina Coast Natural Park offers opportunities to stretch your legs and enjoy the natural beauty of the western Algarve.

-Although not part of the Rota Vicentina hiking trail, it’s not far away so with transport, you could do a full day’s hike from Salema to either Sagres or Luz but please read this article about hiking practicalities first and know that these are both quite challenging stages.
+Now that it’s officially part of the Rota Vicentina Fishermen’s hiking trail, you could do a full day’s hike from Salema to either Sagres or Luz but please read this article about hiking practicalities first and know that these are both quite challenging stages.

 A much shorter walking trail crosses the surrounding cliffs to connect Salema with the beach at Boca do Rio.